Can you pull off a drop-dead, killer thank you letter?

 Never send a pre-printed card.
 It’s just too impersonal.

 Your donor has just sent you his money.
-He is saying that he believes in you and trust you.
+He is saying that he believes in you and trusts you.

 Sending a pre-printed card is a turn off – no matter what the size of the gift.